Profit and Loss Statement Guide for Small Business Owners

 Key Ratios and Metrics

-From our example P&L, here are the key metrics a business owner should track:
+From this example P&L, here are the key margins a business owner should track:

 Understanding the Ratios